anjana250/comparing_classifiers/README.md

 Precision and Recall: Both are good but slightly lower than Logistic Regression.
 F1 Score: Reflects the balance between precision and recall but is slightly lower.
 ROC AUC: Significantly lower, indicating poorer performance in distinguishing between classes compared to other models.
+Train time: Increased after improvements.
+Overall other than train accuracy, all of the metrics actually did worse after improvements.

 3. Decision Tree: